FatterCatDev/discord-casino/README.md

 Balances are global: the House bank and user wallets follow players across every guild where the bot runs.
 Every chip or credit change writes to the same shared ledger—per-server economies are no longer supported.
 The economy owner (Discord ID `94915805375889408`) retains ultimate control over minting and burning.

-Includes slash commands for balances, leaderboards, admin operations, cash/request workflows, logging, a five-stage job system, and the following games: Ride the Bus, Blackjack, Slots, Roulette, Dice War, Horse Race, and a Texas Hold’em table.
+Includes slash commands for balances, leaderboards, admin operations, cash/request workflows, logging, a single-stage job system, and the following games: Ride the Bus, Blackjack, Slots, Roulette, Dice War, Horse Race, and a Texas Hold’em table.

 > **Note on UI Icons:** For any player-facing components (buttons, select menus, interactive text), use standard Unicode emojis or plain text.
 Avoid referencing custom server emojis in interactive UI so the controls render consistently across guilds.